MansiPhate/Personality-Tester-Using-Java/README.md

 # Note

-This project only work on Laptop via port does not work on Mobile if try[because mobile device does not know what 'localhost:9090' is]
+This project only work on Laptop via port does not work on Mobile if try because mobile device does not know what 'localhost:9090' is!!

 ---